securewithsam/homelab/self-host/apps/brave-with vpn/Readme.md

 ## Why This Exists

-The marketing team needs to test the website from different geographic locations (provinces, countries) to verify geo-targeted content, regional pricing, CDN behavior, and localization.
+If a team needs to test the website from different geographic locations (provinces, countries) to verify geo-targeted content, regional pricing, CDN behavior, and localization.
 Corporate policy blocks third-party VPN clients on endpoints, so this stack provides isolated browser sessions that exit through Surfshark VPN — accessible from any browser on the corporate network with zero client-side software.

 ## Architecture